Computing the bound of an Ore polynomial. Applications to factorization

-In this section we fix the notation and recall some basic facts about Ore extensions and factorization of Ore polynomials.
-The original construction, as well as the first investigation on the arithmetic and factorization theory of these noncommutative polynomials, is due to O. Ore \cite{Ore:1933}.
-Ore polynomials are elements of an associative ring with unit $R = D[X;\sigma,\delta]$, where $D$ is a skew field, $\sigma : D \to D$ is a ring automorphism, and $\delta: D \to D$ is a $\sigma$--derivation, that is,
+We begin this section fixing notation and recalling some basic facts about Ore extensions and factorization of Ore polynomials over a skew field $D$.
+The original construction, as well as the first investigation on the arithmetic and factorization theory of these noncommutative polynomials in full generality, is due to O. Ore \cite{Ore:1933}.
+Ore polynomials are elements of an associative ring with unit $D[X;\sigma,\delta]$, where $\sigma : D \to D$ is a ring automorphism, and $\delta: D \to D$ is a $\sigma$--derivation, that is,